trepel/helm-charts-olm/README.md

 Error: INSTALLATION FAILED: Unable to continue with install: CustomResourceDefinition "gatewayclasses.gateway.networking.k8s.io" in namespace "" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm"; annotation validation error: missing key "meta.helm.sh/release-name": must be set to "kuadrant-operators"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "default"
 ```
 This happens if there are some leftovers there on a cluster.
 Typically the Kuadrant had been installed on the cluster previously not using Helm.
 To overcome such issues everything that Helm creates needs to be removed prior to installing via Helm.
 For this particular error the Gateway API CRDs needed to be removed.

+## Last Resort
+If there are not any leftovers from previous installations and the Helm install/uninstall is still failing, the "Helm internal stuff" needs to be cleared up as well.

+`helm ls -a` - to see if there is some Helm release on the cluster.

+If there is, one needs to remove the "Helm" secret from `default` namespace.
+The secret name looks similar to `sh.helm.release.v1.kuadrant-operators.v1`.
+Once removed (and no leftovers are indeed on the cluster) the Helm install/uninstall starts working as expected.